Locus coeruleus

 The locus coeruleus (/sɪˈɹuːliəs/) (LC), also spelled locus caeruleus or locus ceruleus, is a nucleus in the pons of the brainstem involved with physiological responses to stress and panic.
-It is a part of the reticular activating system.
+It is a part of the reticular activating system in the reticular formation.

 The locus coeruleus, which in Latin means "blue spot", is the principal site for brain synthesis of norepinephrine (noradrenaline).
 The locus coeruleus and the areas of the body affected by the norepinephrine it produces are described collectively as the locus coeruleus-noradrenergic system or LC-NA system.
 Norepinephrine may also be released directly into the blood from the adrenal medulla.

 Anatomy

 The locus coeruleus (LC) is located in the posterior area of the rostral pons in the lateral floor of the fourth ventricle.
 It is composed of mostly medium-size neurons.
-Melanin granules inside the neurons of the LC contribute to its blue colour.
-Thus, it is also known as the nucleus pigmentosus pontis, meaning "heavily pigmented nucleus of the pons."
+Melanin granules inside the neurons contribute to its blue colour.
+Thus, it is also known as the blue nucleus, or the nucleus pigmentosus pontis (heavily pigmented pontine nucleus).
 The neuromelanin is formed by the polymerization of norepinephrine and is analogous to the black dopamine-based neuromelanin in the substantia nigra.

-In adult humans (19-78) the locus coeruleus has 22,000 to 51,000 total pigmented neurons that range in size between 31,000 and 60,000 μm3.
+In adult human males, the locus coeruleus has 22,000 to 51,000 total pigmented neurons that range in volume from 31,000 to 60,000 μm3.

 Connections

 The projections of this nucleus reach far and wide.
-For example, they innervate the spinal cord, the brain stem, cerebellum, hypothalamus, the thalamic relay nuclei, the amygdala, the basal telencephalon, and the cortex.
+For example, they innervate the spinal cord, the brain stem, cerebellum, hypothalamus, the hippocampus, the thalamic relay nuclei, the amygdala, the basal telencephalon, and the cortex.
 The norepinephrine from the LC has an excitatory effect on most of the brain, mediating arousal and priming the brain's neurons to be activated by stimuli.

 As an important homeostatic control center of the body, the locus coeruleus receives afferents from the hypothalamus.
 The cingulate gyrus and the amygdala also innervate the LC, allowing emotional pain and stressors to trigger noradrenergic responses.
 The cerebellum and afferents from the raphe nuclei also project to the LC, in particular the pontine raphe nucleus and dorsal raphe nucleus.